-The best example of DNS used as hostage is tunneling.
+The best example of DNS used as a hostage is tunneling.
 Because DNS is often not monitored, bad actors rely on this to their advantage.
-As a result, tunneling techniques do not have to be particularly stealth to leverage DNS.
+As a result, tunneling techniques do not have to be particularly stealthy to leverage DNS.
 Conceptually, tunneling is like VPN over DNS – a way to tunnel directly through DNS, bypassing firewalls.

-First, a short definition of Tunneling.
+First, a short definition of tunneling

 According to Techopedia, tunneling moves packets of data across a public network in a way that makes them appear as public information, when in fact they are private.
 Secure movement allows them to pass through the network unnoticed via a process called encapsulation.

 DNS tunneling creates a communication pathway between a client (often malware) and a server to send multiple types of messages back and forth.
 Two common threats of DNS tunneling are command and control of compromised endpoints and data exfiltration.